HankB/event-driven-HC-SR04/README.md

 ## 2025-01-09 ARGGG still broke

-Python cide reports more or less correct distance most of the time (with some occasional wildly inaccurate readings: 268 vs. 22.3)
+Python code reports more or less correct distance most of the time (with some occasional wildly inaccurate readings: 268 vs. 22.3)

+## 2025-01-10 add debug output

+Code seems to be miossing the rising edge.
+Will look at timing ov various events.